 - National level: The legislation varies a lot from country to country.
 In some EU member states, homophobia and transphobia are an aggravating factor in sentencing crimes.
 Incitement is also punished in penal law in some jurisdictions.

-How does ILGA-Europe work on hate crime and hate speech?
+How do ILGA-Europe work on hate crime and hate speech?

-ILGA-Europe wants to make sure there is consistneyc at European and international level on hate crime and hate speech.
+ILGA-Europe want to make sure there is consistency at European and international level on hate crime and hate speech.
 We monitor the way EU member states implement their various commitments.
 We are also working for the EU to extend its anti-racist legislation so that hate crime and hate speech law becomes consistent and covers homophobia and transphobia in all 28 Member States.